-8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home
+8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 We often don’t realize how much we take for granted in our daily lives.
-Tasks that seem easy to many people can be incredibly hard for people living with Duchenne muscular dystrophy (DMD).
+Tasks that seem easy to many people can be incredibly hard for those living with Duchenne muscular dystrophy (DMD).
 This progressive neuromuscular disorder causes muscle weakness and mobility issues.
 Children, teenagers, and adults with DMD may find it challenging to move around the house, open doors, or use stairs.
-If you’re a caregiver for a child or loved one with DMD, you may have to find new ways to make your home more accessible.
+If you’re a caregiver for someone with DMD, you may have to find new ways to make your home more accessible.

-Mobility Issues and DMD
+Mobility Issues and Duchenne Muscular Dystrophy

 Eventually, people with DMD will need to use a mobility device like a wheelchair or an electric scooter to get around.
-The sooner you make accessible changes to your home, the easier it’ll be for your child or loved one to adapt when the time comes.
+The sooner you make accessible changes to your home, the easier it’ll be for them to adapt when the time comes.

 Here are eight ways you can make your home more accessible.